-The drinking water delivered in the Mid-Peninsula District meets all federal and state regulations.
-All drinking water standards are set by the U.S. Environmental Protection Agency under the authorization of the Federal Safe Drinking Water Act of 1974.
-In California, the state's Department of Health Services can either adopt the USEPA standard or set state standards that are more stringent than those set by the federal government.
+Water delivered to customers in the Bear Gulch District meets all federal and state drinking water regulations.
+The U.S. Environmental Protection Agency (EPA) under the authorization of the Federal Safe Drinking Water Act of 1974 sets drinking water standards.
+The California Department of Health Services (DHS), which can either adopt the USEPA standard or establish state standards that are more stringent, enforces the EPA mandated drinking water regulations.

-There are two types of drinking water standards that are referred to as Primary and Secondary Standards.
-Primary Standards are designed to protect Public Health by establishing Maximum Contamination Levels (MCL) for substances in water that may be harmful to humans or affect their health.
-MCLs are established very conservatively for each contaminant, and are generally based on health effects, which may occur if a person was to drink two liters of the water per day for 70 years.
-Secondary standards are based on the aesthetic qualities of the water, such as taste, odor, color, and certain mineral content.
-These standards, established by the State of California, specify limits for substances that may affect consumer acceptance of the water.
+There are two types of drinking water standards: Primary and Secondary.
+Primary standards are designed to protect public health by establishing Maximum Contamination Levels (MCLs) for substances in water that are determined to be harmful to human health.
+MCLs are established conservatively for each contaminant based on health effects that may occur if a person were to drink two liters of the water per day for 70 years.
+Secondary standards are based on the aesthetic qualities of the water, such as taste, odor, color, and mineral content.
+These standards, established by the State of California, specify limits for substances that may affect the aesthetics and consumer acceptance of the water.